Steve Cooley

 Stephen Lawrence Cooley (born May 1, 1947) is an American politician and prosecutor.
 He was the Los Angeles County District Attorney from 2000 to 2012.
 Cooley was re-elected in 2004 and again in 2008.

 In 2010, Cooley won the Republican nomination for California Attorney General against John C. Eastman and Tom Harman in the June 8 primary election.
 During the general election campaign, Cooley said he would defend Proposition 8, a 2008 ballot measure that banned same-sex marriages in California but was then being appealed in the federal courts.
-Cooley lost to the Democratic nominee, then-San Francisco District Attorney and future Vice President Kamala Harris in the November 2 general election, a close race, the results of which were not finalized until November 24, 2010.
+Cooley lost to the Democratic nominee, then-San Francisco District Attorney and future U.S. Senator and Vice President Kamala Harris in the November 2 general election, a close race, the results of which were not finalized until November 24, 2010.

 Early life and education

 The second of five children, Cooley was born at St. Vincent's Hospital (now St. Vincent's Medical Center) in Los Angeles.
 His father was an FBI agent and his mother a homemaker.
 Cooley attended Pater Noster High School in Los Angeles.
 At California State University, Los Angeles, Cooley served two terms as student body president and was selected for membership in Phi Kappa Phi.
 He was also a member of Zeta Beta Tau fraternity.

 In 1970, he was commencement speaker for his graduating class.
 He entered the University of Southern California Law School and received his Juris Doctor in 1973.
 That same year he joined the Los Angeles County District Attorney's Office.
 Cooley served over seven years as a reserve police officer with LAPD and 27 years as prosecutor.